reactivego/jig/README.md

 `go get github.com/reactivego/generics/cmd/jig`.

+## Example

+Let's implement a generic stack.

-For example, given a generic stack library with two templates that use type `foo` as a type place-holder.
+We start with two templates that use `foo` as a type place-holder:

 ```go
 package stack